Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/gdpopt.rst

 --------------------------------------------------------

 The GDPopt-LDSDA solver exploits the ordered Boolean variables in the disjunctions to solve the GDP model.
+It requires an **exclusive OR (XOR) logical constraint** to ensure that exactly one disjunct is active in each disjunction.
+The solver also requires a **starting point** for the discrete variables and allows users to choose between two **direction norms**, `'L2'` and `'Linf'`, to guide the search process.

 To use the GDPopt-LDSDA solver, define your Pyomo GDP model as usual: